| Hogs Back - Locks 11 and 12

 Through the Years

-A defensible stone lockmaster's house was first built here in about 1838.
-A new, wood frame building was built on the foundation of the original lockmaster's house in 1907.
+A defensible stone lockmaster’s house was first built here, on the east side of the lock, in about 1838.
+It was torn down and a new, wood frame building was built on the foundation of the original lockmaster’s house in 1907.
+This building was moved to the west side of the lock in the 1950s.

 In 1886 a timber swing bridge was built across the guard lock and a fixed bridge built across the waste weir.